Apr 19, 2026 | 7 min read

 Because the database applies the UPDATE and the RETURNING in one atomic step, two runs hitting this at the same instant cannot both win.
 The first one's status change makes the row ineligible for the second.
 One run gets the row back.
 The other gets nothing and stops.

 A run is not guaranteed to finish.
 The process can be killed, time out, or hit a fatal error.
-When that happens, the row is left in IN_PROGRESS forever, and the next scheduled run would skip it as "already being worked on."
+When that happens, the row is left in IN_PROGRESS forever, and the next scheduled run skips it as "already being worked on" — the classic stuck-lock problem.

-A row is claimable again if its started_at is older than a threshold.
-I used the schedule interval plus a safety buffer:
+The fix is the lease, and it is already in the eligibility clause above.
+A row is claimable again if its started_at is older than a threshold — the schedule interval plus a buffer:

 const staleThresholdSeconds = SCHEDULE_INTERVAL_SECONDS + 2 * 60;

-If a batch contains several accounts and one of them throws, the wrong behavior is to let that exception escape and kill the whole run.
-Now the accounts that were claimed but never reached are left in IN_PROGRESS, relying entirely on the lease to recover them on the next tick.
-That works, but it is wasteful and noisy.
+The claim gives you the rows.
+The processing loop is where a second discipline matters: if a batch contains several accounts and one throws, the wrong behavior is to let that exception escape and kill the run.
+The accounts that were claimed but never reached would get left in IN_PROGRESS, relying entirely on the lease to recover them later, which works but is wasteful and noisy.

 for (const config of claimed) {